 - New aircraft enhance efficiency, reduce fuel and operational costs and protect the environment.
 The Airbus A340-600 jets used on Canadian routes during the summer months reduce emissions on a lasting basis by about 20 per cent compared with earlier models.

-- Lufthansa is the only airline that offers Canadians one-stop service from Montreal, Toronto and Vancouver to four Indian destinations.
+- Lufthansa is the only airline that offers Canadians one-stop service from Montreal, Toronto and Vancouver to several Indian destinations.
 Lufthansa has been flying to India for more than 40 years and is the largest European carrier in the market.
 In 2008, Pune joined Bangalore, Delhi and Mumbai.
 From August 2012 the new Boeing 747-8 will operate from Frankfurt to Delhi and Bangalore will follow as the second destination.